 We do plays.

-Washington College drama students play many different characters and many different roles behind-the-scenes, while learning about the theatrical arts and about themselves.
+Washington College theatre students play many different characters and many different roles behind-the-scenes, while learning about the theatrical arts and about themselves.
 As a theatre major, you’ll learn the nuts and bolts of acting, directing, and production, explore the history of theatre, and learn to act and think imaginatively.

-In Fall 2009, the renovated Gibson Center for the Arts became the centerpiece of the drama department, providing a state-of-the-art environment for performers, technicians, and audiences.
+In Fall 2009, the renovated Gibson Center for the Arts became the centerpiece of the department, providing a state-of-the-art environment for performers, technicians, and audiences.

 All performances begin at 7:30 p.m. unless otherwise noted.